opral/monorepo/inlang/documentation/guide/develop-lint-rule.md

----
-title: Develop a lint rule
+# Develop a lint rule
-href: /documentation/develop-lint-rule
-description: Create an own lint rule for inlang projects.
----

-# {% $frontmatter.title %}

 This documentation provides step-by-step instructions on developing a lint rule for the inlang ecosystem.
 Lint rules are used to check for specific patterns or issues in translated messages to ensure high-quality translations.
 Follow the guide below to create your own custom lint rule.